Why Does God Allow Suffering?

 In the final parable, we can see the destructive nature of unforgiveness.
 The first servant’s unwillingness to forgive a comparatively minor debt (around three-and-a-half month’s wages compared to around 160,000 years’ wages for an average person) destroys his relationship with the other servants, and leads to the second servant being cast into prison.
 So often unforgiveness destroys relationships between people, and results in them lashing out against those they think have sinned against them.
 We see the results of this in marriage breakdowns, broken relationships, or in conflicts between different communities.

 We do not earn our forgiveness; Jesus achieved that for you on the cross.
 But your willingness to forgive is evidence that you know God’s forgiveness.
 Forgiven people forgive.
 All of us have been forgiven so much by God that we must keep on forgiving the comparatively small offences committed against us.

 I’m so thankful that God does not put a limit on how often he forgives me.
-Yet when I look at others I am tempted to think, ‘I’m happy to forgive once, or even twice, but if they keep on doing this surely I’m not expected to keep on forgiving.’
+But when I look at others I am tempted to think, ‘I’m happy to forgive once, or even twice, but if they keep on doing this surely I’m not expected to keep on forgiving.’